 Fries are an obvious go-to!
 Try baked sweet potato fries, my za’atar fries, normal potato fries or veggie fries.

-Have a side salad – complete this Greek food spread with my Authentic Greek Salad!
+Have a side salad – complete this Greek food spread with my Mediterranean Farro Salad!

 Roasted veggie skewers would be a yummy option as well.
 Marinate peppers and onions in some balsamic vinegar and olive oil and grill alongside your turkey burgers!